sayouzone/sayou-fabric/docs/library-guides/refinery.md

 ### 4.1.
 Document Refiners (Tier 1: `BaseDocRefiner`)

-This component transforms a `sayou-document` dictionary into `ContentBlock` objects.
+This component transforms a `sayou-document` dictionary into `SayouBlock` objects.

 * **Tier 2 (`doc/markdown.py`): `DocToMarkdownRefiner`**
     * This is the high-fidelity default engine.
 It reads the `raw_attributes` ("style", "semantic_type", "placeholder_type") to generate the richest possible Markdown, including headings (`#`), lists (`-`), tables, and image data.